sbfaulkner/adventofcode/README.md

 ## Day 11: Corporate Policy

 I think I'd prefer to separate the password validation from the incrementing/finding for better separation of concerns.

+## Day 12: JSAbacusFramework.io

+Decent solution.
+There may be some way to combine the Array and Hash value extraction.
+However, I suspect the requirement to ignore/skip properties prevents this generalization.